Rendering Wireless Environments Useful for Gradient Estimators: A Zero-Order Stochastic Federated Learning Method: 1P-ZOFL algorithm convergence

-On the R.H.S., the first series diverges, and the second and the third converge by Assumption \ref{step_sizes_1}.
-This implies that $\sum_{k} \alpha_{k}\gamma_{k}\|\nabla F(\theta_{k})\|^2$ diverges.
+as the first series diverges, and the second and the third converge by Assumption \ref{step_sizes_1}.
+This implies that the series $\sum_{k} \alpha_{k}\gamma_{k}\|\nabla F(\theta_{k})\|^2$ diverges.
 This is a contradiction as this series converges almost surely by (\ref{nablaF_1}).
 Therefore, hypothesis (H) cannot be true and $\|\nabla F(\theta_{k})\|$ converges to zero almost surely.